Felipegg2/sql_project/README.md

 # sql_project

 # 🚀 Project Name:
-SQL Project: DVD Rental Case
+SQL Project: DVD Rental Store

 # 📜 Introduction

-Greetings, tech enthusiasts and data aficionados! 🚀 Welcome to DataGeek's IT Blog, your go-to hub for all things tech, databases, and software development.
-We're here to unravel the mysteries of the tech world, one line of code at a time.
+Greetings, tech enthusiasts and data lovers!
+Welcome ever.

-In a world driven by data, the choice of the right database management system is paramount.
 PostgreSQL, a powerful open-source relational database system, stands tall in this realm.
-This blog is dedicated to exploring and mastering PostgreSQL, understanding its nuances, and harnessing its potential to create robust and efficient applications.
+This project is dedicated to exploring and practising some codes on PostgreSQL, understanding its tools, and harnessing its potential to generate accurate in sights and efficient analysis focusing on business vision.

 # 💯 Objectives:

-✔️ Educate and Enlighten: We aim to provide comprehensive and beginner-friendly tutorials on PostgreSQL.
-From the fundamentals to advanced concepts, we'll guide you through the ins and outs of this remarkable database management system.
+✔️ Explore the available tools to do analysis with PostgreSQL, like charts, tables, math and text functions developed in SQL.

-✔️ Hands-on Learning with Sample Projects: We believe in learning by doing.
-Alongside our tutorials, we'll be sharing exciting sample projects that demonstrate real-world applications of PostgreSQL.
-You'll have the opportunity to dive into these projects, explore the code, and adapt them to your specific needs.
+✔️ Develop 10 queries on PostgreSQL with their .cvs file.
+These queries seek to explain how the data is distributed and sorted into 15 different tables.

-✔️ Community Engagement: Building a strong community is crucial for collective growth and learning.
-We encourage you to join us, ask questions, share your insights, and participate in discussions.
-Together, we can create a vibrant community of PostgreSQL enthusiasts.
+✔️ Share through a blog on GitHub the results of that process.
+How the queries were coded and if the results achieved support a right analytical position.

-✔️ Stay Updated with the Latest: The tech landscape is constantly evolving, and so is PostgreSQL.
-We'll keep you informed about the latest updates, features, and best practices to ensure you're always at the forefront of PostgreSQL development.
+✔️ Enjoy data!

 # 📋 Description: